-APNewsBreak: Coming to national park trails: electric bikes
+Electric bikes soon to be humming along national park trails

 “It’s pretty jarring” to those who take to public lands to escape city noise and stress for nature, Brengel said.
 “You’re adding significant speed and a throttle to those trails.”

-The Interior Department said Friday morning it would have a statement later.
+E-bikes are also allowed on natural-surface trails in state parks, Droscher said, because they are considered bicycles in Washington.
+However, the commission is “monitoring how they fit into the multiuse nonmotorized recreational trail landscape,” she added, with special attention being paid to rider behavior and whether speed limits and right of way rules are obeyed.

+“If we were to consider prohibiting these bikes or limiting them in some way, we would have to go through a rule-making process,” Droscher said.

 E-bikes are the fastest-growing segment of the bicycle industry, with U.S. sales jumping 72% to $144 million last year, according to the NPD Group, which tracks bike sales.
-The motorized bikes are popular with commuters and baby boomers who might not otherwise be able to get out on a bicycle.
+The motorized bikes are popular with commuters and aging baby boomers who might not otherwise get out on a bicycle.

 The bikes, which can cost $2,000 or more, combine the frame of a regular bike with lightweight batteries and electric motors.

 In parks and other public lands as on city streets and sidewalks, people moving on vehicles powered by electric or gasoline engines frequently jostle for the right of way with people on foot or traditional bikes.
-In the National Park Service, officials over the decades have had to carefully sort out rules and systems to minimize conflicts.
+In the National Park Service, officials over the decades have tried to carefully sort out rules and systems to minimize conflicts.

-In their letter, the outdoors groups complained the move allowing motorized bikes on bike trails broke with policies dating back to the early 1970s confining cars, dirt bikes, all-terrain vehicles and all other motorized vehicles to roads and designated areas and trails on public lands.
+In their letter, the outdoor groups complained the decision to allow motorized bikes on bike trails breaks with policies dating back to the early 1970s confining cars, dirt bikes, all-terrain vehicles and all other motorized vehicles to roads and designated areas or trails on public lands.

 Interior’s order allows motorized bikes that can go up to 28 mph to be classified as regular bikes.

-Thursday’s directive calls for a period of public comment on the individual rule changes under Bernhardt’s order.
+He suspects riders going faster than permitted will create dangerous encounters with spooked horses.

+The Interior statement said riders must use the motor only to boost their pedaling on the trails, and not zip along on motor power alone.

-Guidance must be completed within 30 days on how the new e-bike policy will be carried out by the National Park and National Wildlife Refuge systems, and on land overseen by the Bureau of Land Management and Bureau of Reclamation.
+Bernhardt’s order gave agency officials 30 days to come up with public guidance on how the new policy will be carried out by the National Park and National Wildlife Refuge systems, and on land overseen by the Bureau of Land Management and Bureau of Reclamation.

+The National Park Service said in a statement that public comment would be sought as it works to develop a revised rule on bicycle use.

+Ashley Korenblat, an advocate for preserving public lands and CEO of Western Spirit Cycling in Moab, Utah, saw several upsides.

 Adam Gariepy, manager of the Bar Harbor Bicycle Shop, said Friday he’s “tentatively happy” about the new rules.
 But he has reservations because some e-bikes like his can reach around 28 mph, he said.
 That speed could be dangerous on trails that have a mix of bicycle riders, horses and carriages, hikers, families and pets.